Delta-8 vs. Delta-9 (THC): 10 Key Differences Explained

 Q: What’s the difference between THCa and THC?

-Without decarboxylation, THCa doesn’t have any psychoactive effects.
-Once the cannabinoid becomes THC, it gains the ability to get you high when smoked or ingested.
+THCa doesn’t have any psychoactive effects.
+Once the cannabinoid is heated, it becomes more potent.

 Q: Will Delta-8 THC make me fail a drug test?